 Every time you review a medication you empower patients!

-5684 patients who were using Medicines used for ADHD were asked how effective they found their medicine.
-73% were very positive about Medicines used for ADHD answering that they were very / extremely effective, however 18% felt Medicines used for ADHD was only somewhat effective.
-Unfortunately 9% of the patients asked felt Medicines used for ADHD had only a slight or very little effect for them.
+6636 patients taking Medicines used for ADHD were asked how effective they found their medicine.
+Luckily 73% responded very positively about Medicines used for ADHD reporting that they were very / extremely effective, while 18% reported that they felt Medicines used for ADHD was only somewhat effective for them.
+Finally 9% of the patients asked reported that Medicines used for ADHD had only a slight or very little effect for them.

-A patient survey asked 5728 patients just how confident they felt about taking Medicines used for ADHD?
-77% replied postivly that they felt either very or extremely confident when it came to taking Medicines used for ADHD.
-18% of the patients replied they were only slightly confident, while 5% of them responded feeling only slightly confident when it came to taking Medicines used for ADHD.
+6682 patients were recently asked how confident they felt about taking Medicines used for ADHD?
+78% of those we asked said that they felt either very or extremely confident when it came to taking Medicines used for ADHD.
+17% felt only slightly confident while 5% of the patients we asked felt only slightly confident when taking Medicines used for ADHD.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.